ubccr/ccrdocs/pages/software/modules.md

 - Modifies the $HOME/.bashrc file, which can easily cause conflicts
 - May not be free for all users.
 Please refer to the [Anaconda terms of service documentation](https://legal.anaconda.com/policies/en/)

+As an alternative, we suggest one of the following options for using and installing Python packages:
-Instead we recommend using modules that already include many [popular python packages](#python) or create custom python module bundles using Easybuild.
-If Easybuild is not an ideal option for your work, you could utilize a container to install Anaconda and your required packages.
+1. Use CCR's modules that already include many [popular python packages](#python)
+2. Create your own custom python module bundles using [Easybuild](../howto/easybuild.md).
+3. Use a container with conda installed.
+We provide a simple [example](https://github.com/ubccr/ccr-examples/blob/main/containers/2_ApplicationSpecific/conda/README.md) of building and customizing a container for conda in our [`ccr-examples` repository](https://github.com/ubccr/ccr-examples).
 For more information about using containers on CCR's systems, [see here](../howto/containerization.md).

 For more details please refer to our [Python documentation](../howto/python.md) or check out the ["Using Python at CCR"](https://ublearns.buffalo.edu/d2l/le/discovery/view/course/288741) course in UB Learns.
-We provide a simple [example](https://github.com/ubccr/ccr-examples/blob/main/containers/2_ApplicationSpecific/conda/README.md) of building and customizing a container for conda in our [`ccr-examples` repository](https://github.com/ubccr/ccr-examples).

 ### LS-DYNA

-LS-DYNA is now part of the Ansys software bundle.
-To load the module, use `module load ansys/2023R1`  The lsdyna executables do not show up in the path any longer.
-To use them properly, you'll need to use these commands.

-**Single Precision**
-`$EBROOTANSYS/v231/ansys/bin/linx64/lsdyna_sp.e`

-**Single precision, massively parallel:**
-`$EBROOTANSYS/v231/ansys/bin/linx64/lsdyna_sp_mpp.e`

-**Double Precision**
-`$EBROOTANSYS/v231/ansys/bin/linx64/lsdyna_dp.e`

-**Double precision, massively parallel:**
-`$EBROOTANSYS/v231/ansys/bin/linx64/lsdyna_dp_mpp.e`

-Please refer to the Ansys LS-DYNA [manuals](https://lsdyna.ansys.com/manuals/) for further information and options.
+See [here](https://github.com/ubccr/ccr-examples/tree/main/slurm/2_ApplicationSpecific/lsdyna) for an example of using LS-DYNA.

 ### Perl